vishwajeet-kamble/Python_Projects_and-_Practices/List To Dataframe Table/README.md

-# Creating Lists to Dataframe and Matching List to see The Matched
+# Creating Lists to Dataframe and Matching Columns to see The Matches

 SQL = [1,2,3,4,5]
 Excel = [1,2,6,4,5]